-LVRs are one way for banks to control their investment risk, and there are two main reasons why they are a vital part of our home loan system in New Zealand.
+LVRs are a way for banks to control their investment risk, and there are two main reasons why they are a vital part of our home loan system in New Zealand.

-First, the law requires lending institutions to lend responsibly.
+First, the Reserve Bank of New Zealand (RBNZ) requires lending institutions to lend responsibly.
 This means not lending more money to people than they can realistically afford to repay.
-A lower LVR with a larger deposit means a smaller loan for the borrower to repay, and the borrower also ends up paying a lot less in interest over the life of the loan.
+A lower LVR (a larger deposit) means a smaller loan for the borrower to repay, and the borrower also ends up paying a lot less in interest over the life of the loan.

 So what deposit do you need in today’s property market?

-As a general trend, data from the Real Estate Institute of New Zealand (REINZ) shows residential house prices are slowly on the rise, from the top of the North Island to the bottom of the South Island.
+As a general trend, data from the Real Estate Institute of New Zealand (REINZ) shows, despite some more recent cooling in the property market, residential house prices are on the rise, from the top of the North Island to the bottom of the South Island.

 When it comes to residential properties, here are the house prices you can expect at present and what you have to borrow if you want to put down a 20% deposit:

 |Where?||Median Sale Price||20% Deposit||80% Loan|